Is construction an essential business?

 Healthcare

-To protect workers, the government also ramped up its job site inspection efforts.
+The government also ramped up its job site inspection efforts to protect workers.

-For these sectors, CISA identifies as essential the role of expanding, operating, and distributing resources – all of which touch on construction.
+For these sectors, CISA identifies the essential role of expanding, operating, and distributing resources – all of which touch on construction.

 Transportation